rmcmanus-nf/a15/README.md

 ### Step Two - Load the NextFlex A15 Board into the Arduino IDE

-Once you have connected your Arduino to the A15, then you are ready to install a bootloader.

-The first step of this is to download the NextFlex A15 board package.
+For convenience, we've created an Arduino Board package.
+To install the NextFlex A15 package, perform the following.

 In Arduino, navigate to Files > Preferences > Additional Boards Manager URLSs.
 Paste the following URL to the open space: ```https://raw.githubusercontent.com/rmcmanus-nf/a15/master/package_A15_index.json```